 SEMulator3D® is a powerful 3D semiconductor and MEMS process modeling platform that is valuable in MEMS product development.
 SEMulator3D uses input design data and process flow information to create a virtual equivalent of a fabricated MEMS device.
 Most importantly, it can highlight the complex interactions between designs and integrated process flows, and identify process problems before chips are sent to fabrication.

 In this example, we will highlight the value of process modeling in MEMS design by creating a virtual model of a single-substrate, integrated MEMS resonator.
 The design of this resonator is based upon information obtained from a publicly-available patent filing.

-As stated in the patent, the integrated MEMS resonator is created first by partially forming the resonator at high temperature and then by forming the circuitry on wafer or die.
-The remaining steps for forming the MEMS resonator are then performed at lower temperature.
+As stated in the patent, the integrated MEMS resonator is first created by partially forming the resonator at high temperature on the substrate.
+The surrounding circuitry is then formed in separate process steps on the wafer or die.
+Some remaining steps to form the resonator are subsequently performed on the substrate at a lower temperature.

 Figure 1 displays a SEM image of the MEMS resonator found in the patent application.
 The SEMulator3D model of the device (Figure 2) was created based upon an interpretation of the processing steps described in the patent document.
 Notice that the process steps included both the MEMS device and the electrical net, all on a single die.

 Process model calibration can be completed by entering device process steps and other information into SEMulator3D.
 A 3D process simulation of the device (at each process step) can be quickly generated, providing an in-depth, visual understanding of the device at every fabrication step.

 SEMulator3D can also be used to create large cross sectional and device layer images during process modeling.
 The resulting model can also be probed for metrology data, such as net connectivity and topography.
 In addition, layer geometry in SEMulator3D can be meshed and exported in a wide variety of formats.